Scholarly leave procedures and guidelines

 The College of Humanities and Sciences recognizes the importance of scholarly leave to the professional growth and development of our faculty and their teaching and research.
 Leave is designed to help faculty invigorate their research and teaching activities, and faculty requesting leave should have compelling and specific reasons for their request.

-Faculty are eligible for two types of scholarly leave: Study-Research Leave and Educational Leave.
-Study-Research Leave is designed for tenured faculty who need a sustained period of dedicated time to make significant progress on a research project.
-Educational Leave is designed for full-time faculty who wish to pursue a specific course of study relevant to their teaching or research.
-The College of Humanities and Sciences complies with the University/State policies and procedures for Study-Research and Educational leaves of absence which can be found on the University’s HR website.
-Faculty applying for national/international awards such as Fulbright and Woodrow Wilson Fellowships also must apply for leave.
-Candidates must notify their Chair/Director and the Dean’s office when applying for these types of external awards.
+Faculty are eligible for two types of scholarly leave: study-research leave and educational leave.
+Study-research leave is designed for tenured faculty who need a sustained period of dedicated time to make significant progress on a research project.
+Educational leave is designed for full-time faculty who wish to pursue a specific course of study relevant to their teaching or research.
+The College of Humanities and Sciences complies with the university/state policies and procedures for study-research and educational leaves of absence which can be found on the university’s HR website.
+Faculty applying for national/international awards such as Fulbright and Woodrow Wilson Fellowships or other fellowships that have a residential requirement also must apply for leave.
+Candidates must notify their chair/director and Sponsored Programs in the dean’s office when applying for these types of external awards.

-The College’s guidelines conform to the University’s policies which permit eligible faculty members, based on merit, to qualify for Study-Research or Educational Leave.
-The awarding of leave is subject to the availability of funds and the ability of the Department or School to meet its teaching and other requirements.
+The College’s guidelines conform to the university’s policies which permit eligible faculty members, based on merit, to qualify for study-research or educational leave.
+The awarding of leave is subject to the availability of funds and the ability of the department or school to meet its teaching, service, administrative and other requirements.

-To request leave for the 2019-2020 academic year, the faculty member must email the materials listed below to the Dean’s Office (firstname.lastname@example.org) by 5:00 PM, Monday, October 8, 2018.
-The faculty member’s Chair/Director must be copied on this email.
+To request leave for the 2020-21 academic year, the faculty member must email the materials listed below to the dean’s office (email@example.com) by 5:00 p.m., Monday, October 7, 2019 in both PDF and MS WORD formats.
+The faculty member’s chair/director must be copied on this email.
 Off-cycle applications will be reviewed on an individual basis.

-Section B: The Chair/Director must review the scholarly leave request to determine if the faculty member is eligible for the leave, and whether the proposed leave activity is of value to the faculty member, the Dept./School, and the University.
-In evaluating the request, the Chair/Director should also consider the effect the faculty member’s absence will have on the Dept./School.
-If the request is endorsed, then the Chair/Director should indicate how the faculty member’s courses and other responsibilities, e.g., advising, administrative activities, etc., will be covered at minimal cost to the College.
-If the Chair/Director does not endorse the request, then he/she should briefly explain why.
-After completing section B, the Chair/Director should save the document as a PDF file and then send it back to the faculty member.
+Section B: The chair/director must review the scholarly leave request to determine if the faculty member is eligible for the leave, and whether the proposed leave activity is of value to the faculty member, the department/school and the university.
+In evaluating the request, the chair/director should also consider the effect the faculty member’s absence will have on the department/school.
+If the request is endorsed, the chair/director should indicate how the faculty member’s courses and other responsibilities, e.g., advising, administrative activities, etc., will be covered.
+If the chair/director does not endorse the request, then he/she should briefly explain why.
+After completing section B, the chair/director should save the document in both PDF and MS WORD formats and return them to the faculty member for inclusion in the application.

 1. Narrative that describes the following: (1 page max, single-spaced)